Mark Joseph Phillips

 Fermenter, writer, and musician in Great Barrington, Massachusetts

 I grew up in the Brandywine River Valley of Pennsylvania, spent six years in Philadelphia, and now live in Great Barrington, Massachusetts (with a few things in between).
-I ferment food, play jazz guitar, and spend a lot of time with my community.
-I maintain @EarthCultures on Instagram, where I share my own exploration of fermentation as a vehicle for personal, cultural, and planetary transformation.
-I prepare fermented foods like sauerkraut and miso with love, and share them with my community in the spirit of the gift.
-I also facilitate meaningful educational experiences on food and fermentation, and contribute business development to Hosta Hill, a growing, local producer of artisan fermented vegetables based in the Berkshires.
+I ferment food, play jazz guitar, and spend a lot of time with my human and more-than-human community in the Berkshires.

-Currently, these areas of interest include agricultural climate change mitigation and preparedness (e.g. agroforestry and silvopasture systems) in the Northeast US; small business and cooperative development, specifically for value-added food processing and manufacturing in the natural foods sector; and what is variously referred to as the new / next / solidarity / cooperative / regenerative economy / movement for a future on Earth beyond capitalism.
+My areas of interest include agricultural climate change mitigation and preparedness (e.g. agroforestry and silvopasture systems) in the Northeast US; small business and cooperative development in the food system (specifically with agricultural small-holders and value-added food processing); and what is variously referred to as the new / next / solidarity / cooperative / regenerative economy / movement for a future on Earth beyond capitalism.

 Below is some of my writing on these and other subjects: